DariaDziura/Operating-System-Journal/Week3.md

 The dd utility is included by default within the Linux core utilities and does not require additional installation.

 ## Expected Resource Profiles
+Prior to executing performance tests, the expected resource behaviour of each application has been identified based on its workload characteristics.
+- CPU-intensive workload (stress-ng)

+Expected to significantly increase CPU utilisation and system load averages, allowing analysis of processor scheduling and saturation effects.
+- Memory-intensive workload (stress-ng)

+Expected to consume a substancial portion of available RAM, enabling observation of memory pressure, caching behaviour, and potential swap usage.
+- Disk I/O workload (dd)

+Expected to generate sustained disk read or write activity, highlighting storage throughput limitations and I/O performance characteristics.
+- Network workload (iperf3)

+Expected to increase network traffic between the server and workstation, allowing measurment of throughput and latency under controlled conditions.
+- Server workload (nginx)

+Expected to produce moderate, continuous resource usage across CPU, memory, and network interfaces, representing a realistic service deployment scenario.

+Defining expected behaviour prior to testing supports structured analysis and enables meaningful comparison between observed results and theoretical expectations [1].

+## Monitoring Strategy
+System performance during workload execurtion will be monitored remotely from the workstation using SSH and native Linux command-line tools defined in the previous phase's performance testing plan.
+Metrics such as CPU load, memory usage, disk utilisation, and network activity will be observed in real time during baseline and workload execution phases.

+Using standard command-line monitoring tools ensures minimal system overhead and maintains consistency with headless server administration practices commonly used in professional environments [2], [3].
+## Reference list
+1. M. Nemeth, E. Snyder, T. Hein, B. Whaley, and D. Mackin, UNIX and Linux System Administration Handbook, 5th ed.
+Pearson, 2018.

+2. W. Shotts, The Linux Command Line, 2nd ed.
+No Starch Press, 2019.

+3. Canonical Ltd., “Ubuntu Server Guide – Performance and Monitoring.”
+[Online].
+Available: https://ubuntu.com/server/docs .
+[Accessed: 21-Dec-2025].